 There was a similar question posted on Facebook.
 A gardener asked if it was possible to simply put a grow light in her overhead light accessories.

 When an enthusiast replied that the distance between the plant and the light was too far, the poster replied, “But the sun is really far away.
 Maybe She is stuck at a dead end.
 Full spectrum lamps are the “sun” that belongs to the plant, and the “sun” we are facing is a big nuclear reactor.

 Truth be told, replacing grow lights for indoor herbs in regular fixtures or replacing them in overhead fittings is not worth it.
 Why?

 - The full spectrum lighting is mounted in the overhead light, making the light too far away from the plants.
 It cannot have any real meaningful impact on the plants.

 - Both floor and overhead lights are used for daily lighting for human activities.
-If the best full spectrum grow light is used as daily lighting, it can have certain bad effects on human eyes or skin.
+If the grow light is used as daily lighting, it can have certain bad effects on human eyes.

 - Some bulbs require adapters to plug into the bulb.

 - Install the plant light in the right place to play its role effectively.